RSA-1977/crispy-succotash/Pi-AutoSetup/README.md

 # Pi-AutoSetup is an easy setup tool for Raspberry Pi
 -----------------------------------------------------------------------------------
-## Pi Setup AutoInstaller has three different installers:
+## Pi-AutoSetup has three different installers:

  - install.sh
  - wifi.sh